wurmlab/genevalidator/README.md

 ```

 #### Using a local BLAST database.
-GeneValidator would run BLAST (using an E-Value 1e-5) on each query against the provided BLAST database and then run the validation analyses.
+This runs BLAST (using an E-Value 1e-5) on each query against the provided BLAST database and then runs the validation analyses.

+GeneValidator requires a protein BLAST database in order to fully analyse all sequences.
+The BLAST database needs to be set up with the `-parse_seqids` argument of the makeblastdb script from BLAST+ (from Genevalidator Package, in the bin directory).
+See [this page](https://gist.github.com/IsmailM/3e3519de18c5b8b36d8aa0f223fb7948) for more information on how to set up BLAST databases.

 ```bash
 genevalidator -d DATABASE_PATH -n NUM_THREADS INPUT_FASTA_FILE